Effective Date: 7/1/2023

 Joint Powers Boards, Regional Entities and Legislatively Directed Grants.
 In addition to reporting grant activities, documents such as annual reports, annual work plans, organizational budgets and similar documents may be required by the grant program.

 Technical Service Area (TSA).
-Non-Point Engineering Assistance Program (NPEAP) grant’s annual financial report and eLINK work plans should be posted on the host SWCD website, unless the joint powers board has its own website.
+TSAs must post their annual financial statement and eLINK work plans on the host SWCD website, unless the joint powers board has its own website.